John R. Hodge: World War II

 At the beginning of World War II, Hodge served as chief of staff of the VII Corps under the command of Major General Robert C. Richardson Jr., located in California as a part of the Western Defense Command.
-He was promoted to the temporary rank of brigadier general in June 1942 and transferred to the 25th Infantry Division in Hawaii, where he was appointed assistant division commander and deputy of Major General J. Lawton Collins.
+He was promoted to the temporary rank of brigadier general in June 1942 and transferred to the 25th Infantry Division in Hawaii, where he succeeded Gilbert R. Cook as the assistant division commander (ADC) and deputy of Major General J. Lawton Collins.

 The 25th Division was sent overseas to Guadalcanal in November 1942.
 Hodge stayed with 25th Division until April 1943, when he was promoted to the rank of major general and transferred to the temporary command of the 43rd Infantry Division, where he relieved Major General John H. Hester, who was exhausted from combat.
 Hodge commanded the 43rd Division during the combats in Northern Solomons and was decorated with the Army Distinguished Service Medal for his service.

-After three months of service with 43rd Division, Hodge was given command of the "Americal" Infantry Division on the Fiji Islands.
-He subsequently commanded the Americal Division during the Bougainville campaign.
+After three months of service with the 43rd Division, Hodge was given command of the "Americal" Infantry Division on the Fiji Islands.
+He subsequently commanded the division during the Bougainville campaign.

 Hodge was appointed commanding officer of the newly activated XXIV Corps in Hawaii and participated in the Battle of Leyte within Philippines Campaign and later in Battle of Okinawa.
-He received Army Distinguished Service Medals for each of these campaigns.
+He received the Army Distinguished Service Medals for each of these campaigns.
 Hodge was promoted to the temporary rank of lieutenant general in June 1945.

 Later career

 From 1945 to 1948, Hodge was the commanding general of United States Army Forces in Korea (USAFIK).
-He took his corps to Korea under orders of General MacArthur, landing at Incheon on 9 September 1945.
+He took his corps to Korea under orders of Douglas MacArthur, landing at Incheon on 9 September 1945.
 He was the commanding officer receiving the surrender of all Japanese forces in Korea south of the 38th parallel.
+Hodge refused to recognize the People's Republic of Korea and its People's Committees, and outlawed it on 12 December 1945.

 Hodge then returned to Fort Bragg, North Carolina, to command V US Corps from 1948 to 1950.
-After the outbreak of the Korean War in 1950, he was named the commanding general of the US Third Army, based in the United States of America, and not in Korea.
+After the retirement of Lieutenant General Alvan C. Gillem, Hodge was named the commanding general of the US Third Army.

 Hodge was promoted to general on 5 July 1952.
-His final assignment was as Chief of Army Field Forces from 8 May 1952 until he retired from military service on June 30, 1953.
+His final assignment was as Chief of Army Field Forces from 8 May 1952 until he retired from military service on 30 June 1953.

-General Hodge died in Washington, D.C., in 1963.
+General Hodge died in Washington, D.C., in 1963, at the age of 70.